I've got you covered 😉. I will share incredible repositories where you can learn or develop your current JS abilities for free.

 SSL (and its successor, TLS) is a protocol that operates directly on top of TCP.
 This way, protocols on higher layers (such as HTTP) can be left unchanged while still providing a secure connection.
 Underneath the SSL layer, HTTP is identical to HTTPS.

-What an attacker can see on the cable when using SSL/TLS correctly is which IP and port you are connecting to, approximately how much information you are sending, what encryption and compression are using.
-He may still terminate the connection, so both sides will know a third party has broken the connection.
+What an attacker can see on the cable when using SSL/TLS correctly is which IP and port you are connecting to, approximately how much information you are sending, and what encryption and compression you are using.
+He may terminate the connection, so both sides will know a third party has broken the connection.

 I hope you find this useful!